gavinhoward/bc/README.md

 	gen      The bc math library, help texts, and code to generate C source. include  All header files.
-	manuals  Manuals for both programs.
+	locales  Locale files, in .msg format.
+Patches welcome for translations. manuals  Manuals for both programs.
 	src      All source code.
 	tests    All tests.